df-rw/ob-app-sidecar/README.md

 ### Development: adding backend routes

-`nginx-dev.conf` and `nginx-prod.conf` are setup to pass any requests starting with `/api/` to the backend application.
-If there are specific paths you wish to forward to the backend application, adjust `nginx-dev.conf` and `nginx-prod.conf` to suit.
+`nginx-dev.conf` is setup to pass any requests starting with `/api/` to the backend application.
+If there are specific paths you wish to forward to the backend application, adjust `nginx-dev.conf` to suit.

 ### Development: test your containers